Jon Lovett

-Jonathan Ira Lovett (born August 17, 1982) is an American podcaster, comedian, and former speechwriter.
-Lovett is a co-founder of Crooked Media, along with fellow former White House staffers during the Obama administration, Jon Favreau and Tommy Vietor.
+Jonathan Ira Lovett (born August 17, 1982) is an American podcaster, comedian, journalist, and former speechwriter.
+Lovett is a co-founder of Crooked Media, along with Jon Favreau and Tommy Vietor.
+All three formerly worked together as White House staffers during the Obama administration.
 Lovett is a regular host of the Crooked Media podcasts Pod Save America and Lovett or Leave It.
-As a speechwriter, he worked for President Barack Obama as well as for Hillary Clinton when she was a United States senator and a 2008 presidential candidate.
+As a speechwriter, he worked for both President Barack Obama and Hillary Clinton when she was a United States senator and a 2008 presidential candidate.
 Lovett also co-created the NBC sitcom 1600 Penn, and was a writer and producer on the third season of HBO's The Newsroom.
+Lovett appeared as a contestant on Survivor in 2024.